 Among the weirdest buildings that has already built, we have to mention the Tulip (which is notthing like Tulip at all, and it was originally proposed to be an add-on to the Gherkin.

 The proposal was to build a tower that’s 305 meters in height, next to the Gherkin, and it’s merely a 360 degree observatory with gondolas circulating around the edge of the three oval panels, plus sky bridges in the core.
 The project was designed by Foster + Partners, and it almost became the second tallest buidling in London.
 The project was subject to start in 2020, with oppoistion by Historic England, Historic Royal Palaces, and the Greater London Authority, it was eventually shut down by the Mayor after it was approved by London’s planning and transportation committee in 2019.

 As a matter of fact, it’s not just me!
-Walkie Talkie judged UK’s worst building on the BBC!
-More, here we have a video that kind of explained why London’s Skyscrapers are oddly shaped – check it out:
+Walkie Talkie judged the UK’s worst building on the BBC!
+More, here we have a video that kind of explains why London’s Skyscrapers are oddly shaped – check it out: